SSP for Individuals

 It is not meditation.

-It does not contain sublime messages of "You are feeling calm and relaxed now.
+It does not contain sublime messages of “You feel calm and relaxed now.”

 It is not EMDR music.